pseudotensor/temporal_autoencoder/README.md

 * Training Curve in Tensorflow (norm order 40): ![Alt text](https://github.com/pseudotensor/temporal_autoencoder/blob/master/lossexamples/loss_wheel.jpg "Training loss curve for wheel prediction vs. model.")

+Notes for wheel case:

+* Longer training frames work better to predict longer

+* Seems to need to have loss over at least one rotation to be able to predict well into multiple frames in the future

+* Central part of wheel diffuses even when otherwise does well.
+Lack of resolution

 # Parameters: